MEET HIDOE’s Leadership TEAM

 Bio

-Stacey Bello was named complex area superintendent in Jan.
-2023 after serving in an interim capacity since May 2022.
-Bello began her educational career in the Kea‘au Complex as a student teacher.
+Stacey Bello was named complex area superintendent in January 2023.
 Over the years, she has served the broader Kaʻū-Keaʻau-Pāhoa Complex Area and East Hawaiʻi schools as a substitute teacher, special education teacher, district special education resource teacher, vice principal and principal of Keaukaha and Keaʻau Elementary schools.
-Bello earned a bachelor’s degree from the University of Hawai‘i at Hilo, teaching certifications in elementary and special education, and a Master of Arts from National University.
+Bello earned a bachelor’s degree from the University of Hawaiʻi at Hilo, teaching certifications in elementary and special education, and a Master of Arts from National University.

 Bio